Ear Care: Infections

 Dog ear infections can be caused by a primary or secondary infection.
 They are usually due to a parasitic, allergic or fungal problem.
 In most cases, ear infections in dogs are reported as secondary to any underlying cause.
 Similarly, canine ear infections can be classified on the basis of how they appear in the ear.
 Otitis externa, otitis media and interna and that of pinna are some specific infections of the ear identified on basis of their anatomical distribution across the ear.

-Dog Ear Picture - Healthy Ear is Pink in Color
+Dog Ear Picture - Healthy

 (Source: Washington State University SVM)